udacity/FCND-Controls-CPP/README.md

 2. **Parameter Ranges**: You can find the vehicle's control parameters in a file called `QuadControlParams.txt`.
 The default values for these parameters are all too small by a factor of somewhere between about 2X and 4X.
 So if a parameter has a starting value of 12, it will likely have a value somewhere between 24 and 48 once it's properly tuned.

+3. **Parameter Ratios**: In this [one-page document](https://www.overleaf.com/read/bgrkghpggnyc#/61023787/) you can find a derivation of the ratio of velocity proportional gain to position proportional gain for a critically damped double integrator system.
+The ratio of `kpV / kpP` should be 4.

 ### Body rate and roll/pitch control (scenario 2) ###

 First, you will implement the body rate and roll / pitch control.
 For the simulation, you will use `Scenario 2`.
 In this scenario, you will see a quad above the origin.
 It is created with a small initial rotation speed about its roll axis.
 Your controller will need to stabilize the rotational motion and bring the vehicle back to level attitude.